Fraport to invest up to 200 mln euros to woo low-cost airlines

-SOFIA, July 6 Bulgaria has again postponed talks to buy eight new Swedish-made Gripen warplanes to replace its ageing Soviet-designed MiG-29s, its defence minister said on Thursday.

-FRANKFURT, July 6 Frankfurt airport operator Fraport plans to invest around 150-200 million euros ($171-$228 million) in a new pier for low-cost carriers, its chief executive Stefan Schulte said on Thursday.
+FRANKFURT, July 6 (Reuters) - Frankfurt airport operator Fraport plans to invest around 150-200 million euros ($171-$228 million) in a new pier for low-cost carriers, its chief executive Stefan Schulte said on Thursday.

 Fraport is seeking to expand low-cost flights from Frankfurt in order to make up for waning growth from traditional airlines, such as its main customer Lufthansa.